nubank/workspaces/README.md

 run on the test on that namespace, just click on the test namespace name on the index to load the card.

+### All tests card

+When you add any test, you also get a card that will run the whole test suite.
+You can open this card by clicking at the `TESTS` in the index, or using spotlight to find the `test-all` card.

 ## Card settings

 ### Card size